• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > Drilling into Lintels – A DIY Guide to Fixing and Drilling into Steel Lintels with Advice on Fixing and Drilling into Concrete Lintels
+Home > DIY How To Projects and Tutorial Guides > Drilling into Lintels and Fixing to Lintels

-A DIY guide to drilling into lintels including fixing to and drilling Steel Lintels and advice on fixing and drilling into Concrete Lintels.
-How to avoid problems drilling and fixing into concrete or steel lintels.
-If you need to fix a blind or curtain rail into a window recess this will probably involve drilling into concrete lintels or drilling into steel lintels.
-This can be a tricky job as both are tough.
+A DIY guide to drilling into lintels including fixing to lintels made of steel or concrete and how to avoid problems drilling and fixing into concrete or steel lintels.
+If you need to fix a blind or curtain rail into a window recess this will probably involve drilling.
+This can be a tricky job as both materials are tough.
 In this guide we will also show you a method of fixing that avoids the need for drilling into concrete or steel lintels.

 TwitterFacebookPin ItBuffer